GMC CCKW 2½-ton 6×6 truck: ACK-353

 The ACK-353 (A for 1939 design, C for conventional cab, and K for all wheel drive) 1 1/2-ton 4×4 truck was the smaller brother of the ACKWX, and a predecessor to the Chevrolet G506, competing with the Dodge / Fargo T-203 / VF-400 series, as GM was at that time also trying to clinch the lucrative contract for the standard World War II cargo trucks in the 1 1/2-ton 4×4 category.

 The ACK-353 was equipped with the new for 1939 GMC 248 engine, an overhead valve, low-deck inline-six with a 3+23/32 in bore and 3+13/16 in stroke, resulting in a 248 cuin displacement, producing 77 bhp (net).
-Transmission was four-speed manual, combined with a two-speed transfer-case engaging the front axle for all-wheel drive operation.
+The transmission was a four-speed manual, combined with a two-speed transfer-case engaging the front axle for all-wheel drive operation.

 The truck rode on a 157+3/4 in wheelbase, measuring 256 in long, 90 in wide, and 117 in tall – or 89 in with the rear top bows taken down.
 Tires were 7.50-20, and weight came in at 7532 lb.
 A special feature were the front hubs, designed to take dual wheels in especially challenging terrain.

 Fitted with steel GS bodies with fixed sides and troop seats, the trucks were originally ordered under French contract, but ended up in use by the British Army, although some 2,000 units delivered to the French in early 1940 were used from June 1940 to reequip the infantry of the light mechanized divisions whose equipment had been lost at Dunkirk.
 Some were kept in service by the Armistice Army and others likely fell into the hands of the Nazi Germany Wehrmacht.

 ACKWX-353

 The ACKWX-353 (A for 1939 design, C for conventional cab, K for all wheel drive, W for tandem rear axles, and X for non-standard chassis) three-ton 6x6 truck was the direct predecessor from which the CCKW was developed.
 Fitted with the same 77 hp drivetrain as the ACK, the trucks weighed 9856 lb, and measured 264 in long, 94.5 in wide, and 118 in tall / or 90 in to cab.

 Some 1,000 of the 3-ton 6x6 trucks were originally contracted by France, but – just like the 4×4 ACK trucks – after the defeat of the French, diverted to Britain in 1940.
-The British however, deemed the trucks unfavorable for use in the war, due to their long wheelbase and lacking power, and diverted them to Russia in turn, in 1941.
+The British however, deemed the trucks unfavorable for use in the war, due to their long wheelbase and lacking power, and diverted them to the USSR in turn, in 1941.
 A total of 2,466 ACKWX trucks were built — both according to GMC's serial numbers, as well as the U.S. Army's acceptance figures.